HolyBlackCat/cpp-tutorials/language/02_basics/20_objects_and_value_categories.md

 And you don't have to be pedantic in your speech in this case, even this tutorial itself isn't in most cases.
 But please try to understand the difference between those concepts.

 In the source code, we use **expressions** to refer to objects.
 Expressions are parts of the source code that represent objects existing at runtime.
-After you declared a variable, its name acts as an expression.
+After you declare a variable, its name can act as an expression.

 Array elements and struct members are objects too, and `arr[i]` and `boss.health` are expressions referring to them.
+And `arr` and `boss` are expressions as well, referring to the entire array/struct.

+And lastly, there are *some* expressions don't refer to any objects, for example the calls to `void` functions, which are expressions of type `void`.

 ## Temporary objects

 But literals like `42` are expressions too, they too represent objects.
 Same for expressions like `10 + 20` or `double(42)`, they also represent objects.
 (Again, I'm omitting some nuances here, that's for later.)

 Those are called **temporary objects**, or **temporaries**.
-Unlike (the objects associated with) variables which are created manually, temporaries are created automatically as needed to hold results of computations (or values of numeric literals), and then die off quickly. **Temporaries are normally destroyed at the end of the *full-expression* they were created in.** (Revisit the ["computations"](./03_computations.md) chapter if you forgot what a full-expression is.
+Unlike (the objects associated with) variables which are created manually (via a declaration), temporaries are created automatically as needed to hold the results of computations (or values of numeric literals, etc), and then die off quickly. **Temporaries are normally destroyed at the end of the *full-expression* they were created in.** (Revisit the ["computations"](./03_computations.md) chapter if you forgot what a full-expression is.
 This is roughly equivalent to them being destroyed at the end of the line of code they were created in.)

 ## Lvalues and rvalues